jwburke02/whereto-resource/README_SOFTWARE.md

 ## Frontend Dev Tool Information
 ## Backend Dev Tool Information

+The backend system relies on the following list of developement tools and essential services:
+- Python 3.8
+- Google Street View Static API
+- Google Cloud Vision API
+- Google Cloud Geocoding API
+- Bunting Labs OSM Extract API

+If the system is being hosted using cloud services, we have used Google Cloud Servies which adds the following developement tools and services to the list:
+- Google Cloud Enterprise SQL
+- Google Cloud Compute Engine

+In order to develop and test the application, one will need to ensure their environment is set up to run these tools and connect with these services.

+### Python 3.8 Set Up

+If you are using either MacOS or Windows, downloading Python 3.8 is possible by going to the official python website and downloading the installer for the correct operating system.

+For Linux users, or if one is deploying to a linux-based cloud instance, one can run `sudo apt-get install python3.8`.

+To check version, either enter `python -version` or `python3 -version` in your terminal, anything >=3.8 should work.

+### Google API and Account Set Up

+In order to use the Street View and Geocoding APIs from Google, you will need access to them via an API key.
+This API key must be granted permissions under the Google Cloud Console to access both the Street View and Geocoding APIs.
+Inside of the config.py file in the backend, map_api_key is stored.
+This key is the API key for all Google services used by WhereTo via HTTP request.
+The following process is how to obtain a valid API key for these Google services:
+1. Sign into your Google account, and go to: https://console.cloud.google.com/
+2. Create a New Project, giving it a Project Name
+3. With that project selected on the console, navigate to the `APIs & Services` tab, and click on the `+ ENABLE APIS AND SERVICES` button
+4. Enable the following APIs: `Cloud Vision API`, `Street View Static API`, and `Geocoding API`.
+Add both `Street View Static API` and `Geocoding API` to the newly created API key.
+Cloud Vision will require separate configuration.
+5. Place the automatically created API key into the map_api_key value in config.py.
+This will enable application connectivity with Google API services for Geocoding and Street View Static APIs.
+6. For the Cloud Vision API, one will need to have the gcloud CLI installed on their machine (unless they are using a Google Cloud VM instance).
+Instructions for downloading this to ones machine can be found here: https://cloud.google.com/sdk/docs/install.
+7. After installing the CLI, authenticate via the browser to the CLI and navigate to the WhereTo backend directory root.
+From this root, ensure that the current project is the project for which you enabled Cloud Vision API.
+This can be done with the command `gcloud config get-value project`

+### Bunting Labs API Set Up

+The Bunting Labs OSM Extract API is vital to WhereTo's functionality.
+It is how WhereTo is able to navigate and traverse the streets in the area requested.
+In order to access Open Street Maps data in a simple way with our API, we integrate with the Bunting Labs API.
+The following are the steps to achieve connectivity:
+1. In config.py, the following should be placed: `osm_extract_http= "https://osm.buntinglabs.com/v1/osm/extract"`.
+2. Create a bunting labs account: https://buntinglabs.com/account/register, they will send an email for you to log in.
+3. On the website once logged in, you should be able to see your API key.
+Place this in config.py as the following: `osm_extract_key= "your_free_api_key"`

 ## Frontend Installation and Use
 ## Backend Installation and Use